Ensure leading-edge IP video optimization products remain compatible with ever-changing chipsets from diverse manufacturers.

 “IP Video is the ultimate lie detector test for ADSL2+ interoperability,” Zimring said.
 “Occam's ability to discover interoperability issues between vendors and firmware revisions enables us to proactively work the chipset vendor community for fixes, inform our customers of any potential pitfalls, and optimize the technology around the kinks.”

-The UNH-IOL DSL Consortium was instrumental in helping Occam to become one of the first vendors on the market to support new ADSL2/2+ features including Annex L for extended reach, Annex M for business applications and pair bonding.
+The UNH-IOL DSL Testing Group was instrumental in helping Occam to become one of the first vendors on the market to support new ADSL2/2+ features including Annex L for extended reach, Annex M for business applications and pair bonding.
 “UNH-IOL’s staff is incredibly knowledgeable about the standards and encompassing technology,” Zimring said.
 “They have been very supportive in creating new test suites to help us to ensure that our customers will purchase optimal performance, scalability and reliability when they purchase the Occam Broadband Loop Carrier.”

 Occam's decision to aggressively leverage the UNH-IOL to compliment in-house testing has produced results that would have otherwise required many extra months on a per-release basis or a massive investment in additional headcount.
-Occam's engineering and QA teams will continue to leverage the UNH-IOL DSL Consortium for testing each new firmware release by its CO chipset vendor or any one of the CPE chipsets the company works with.
+Occam's engineering and QA teams will continue to leverage the UNH-IOL DSL Testing Services for each new firmware release by its CO chipset vendor or any one of the CPE chipsets the company works with.

 “Thanks to Occam's commitment to quality and involvement with the UNH-IOL, we have been able to protect our customers from issues that would not be discovered with the minimal rate/reach interoperability testing many access vendors perform,” Zimring said.
 “The net benefit to our customer base is a far more reliable product, from one upgrade to the next.”